Submission Guidelines & Templates

 Abstract: Maximum 250 words, TNR 10, Italic, Justified.

-Keywords: Maximum of 5 keywords, TNR 10, Regular, separated by commas; avoid repeating words from the title.
+Keywords: Maximum of 5 keywords, TNR 10, Regular, separated by commas; avoid unnecessary repetition of words already used in the title.

 JEL Classification: Minimum 2 codes required according to the JEL Codes system.